egiacomazzi/Littlearm_BIG/README.md

 What is this *command*?
 - a string without spaces and numbers separated by a comma
 - composed of the angles the servo should go to and the speed of the movement
+- the Arduino sketch needs information in exactly this format
 ```python
 #starting-position
 "108,90,100,94,97,65,8"